Skip to content

 More technical details

-All further processing in MA is done at PCM raw audio level, such as the optional equalizer (in the future maybe some room correction or other filters) - if "flow mode" is enabled crossfading is also done on the raw pcm chunks but that will upsample all audio into one static sample rate and bit depth to create one "flow" of audio to send to the player.
+All further processing in MA is done at PCM raw audio level, such as the optional equalizer (in the future maybe some room correction or other filters) - if "flow mode" is enabled crossfading is also done on the raw pcm chunks but that will resample all audio into one static sample rate and bit depth to create one "flow" of audio to send to the player.

 Track Queueing

-MA has 3 ways of enqueuing tracks to players:
+MA has 2 ways of enqueuing tracks to players:

 Player Perfect Sync